FangqinLi/Healthlens/README.md

 Health Suggestions: Based on the analysis, Healthlens recommends healthier alternatives or adjustments to ensure better nutrition.

 ### How to Run
-Apply for github OAuth2 App's ID and secret to run Demo project.
+Apply for your google client ID and secret to run project.

 ### Next Steps: Microservices Implementation
 Given the different technology stacks in use for each component, we plan to adopt a microservices architecture.
 This approach will allow these services to align and collaborate effectively, despite the diverse technologies being employed.